HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ### 1.1 Build Platform

-The project is written purely in Java, making it easy to build.
+ChessMaster is written purely in Java, making it easy to build.
+It also comes with a runnable jar file which was used to test the project before building.
+The project was built on a Windows machine using the Eclipse Oxygen IDE.

 #### System Specifications: